dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit.md

 Client32.exe then takes screenshots, submits data to the C2 and is silent for 15 minutes.
 At this stage, I believe there was human interaction due to the long period of inactivity.

-After 15 minutes, client32.exe is seen downloading and executing Techtoolstore-7.0.5.0-windows-installer.exe in the Documents\OneNote Notebooks\ directory.
+After 15 minutes, client32.exe is seen downloading and executing **Techtoolstore-7.0.5.0-windows-installer.exe** in the **Documents\OneNote Notebooks** directory.

-This .exe appears to be a Dropper/Crypter, designed to deposit its payload into C:\users\public\documents\whocrashed home edition\
+This .exe appears to be a Dropper/Crypter, designed to deposit its payload into **C:\users\public\documents\whocrashed home edition**

-The payload in this case, is a host of .dll files accompanied by a RawDigger.exe.
+The payload in this case, is a host of .dll files accompanied by a **RawDigger.exe**.

 Researching RawDigger.exe shows that it’s a legitimate application used to analyze and interact with camera raw files.
-More searching turns up this interesting article from Trend Micro: https://www.trendmicro.com/en_us/research/23/c/new-opcjacker-malware-distributed-via-fake-vpn-malvertising.html
+More searching turns up this interesting article from [Trend Micro](https://www.trendmicro.com/en_us/research/23/c/new-opcjacker-malware-distributed-via-fake-vpn-malvertising.html)

 The report matches a lot of the artifacts in this investigation, however in this case, NetSupport is the one that dropped RawDigger, not the reverse.